A new project for 2020

 - Fairlawn and its surrounding community have many resources to share

-- Fitting way to celebrate Fairlawn’s first hundred years
+- Fitting way to celebrate Fairlawn’s first 100 years

 - See also: Summary on the Refugee Info Pamphlet